daladim/access-log-monitor/README.md

 See `./access-log-supervisor --help` for the available commands, options, and their default values.

 ## Input formats
-Several input formats are available. \
+Several log input formats are available. \
 See the `src/parsers/` folder for a list of available parsers.

 ## Output